It is essential that you correctly mount the Iridium GO! and external antenna to ensure a strong satellite connection and signal.

 The Iridium GO! device utilizes a negative ground system.
 When using a DC power source, such as a car or boat, the power system must be a negative ground system.
 Do not use the device with positive ground systems.
-Failure to properly ground the GO! could cause fire or could cause the device to fail so that it is unavailable in an emergency situation, preventing or delaying an emergency response.
+Failure to properly ground the Iridium GO! could cause fire or could cause the device to fail so that it is unavailable in an emergency situation, preventing or delaying an emergency response.

-- Use the Iridium GO! device with Iridium supplied power accessories ONLY.
+Use the Iridium GO! device with Iridium supplied power accessories ONLY.
 Use of non-Iridium supplied power accessories could result in exposing the device to excessive voltage, which could cause fire or could cause the device to fail so that it is unavailable in an emergency situation, preventing or delaying an emergency response.

-- The external antenna needs to be mounted where it has the best possible view of the sky with minimal obstruction to get the best possible Iridium signal level.
+The external antenna needs to be mounted where it has the best possible view of the sky with minimal obstruction to get the best possible Iridium signal level.
 If on a yacht we recommend installing the antenna near the pushpit area, above solar panels and not on the yacht mast.

-VHF & GPS antenna will not cause signal interference, but it is important they are not obstructing the Iridium GO! antenna view of the sky/horizon.
+VHF & GPS antenna will not cause signal interference, but it is important they are not obstructing the Iridium GO! antenna's view of the sky/horizon.

-- Please avoid mounting the antenna within 2 meters of a wind generator which may cause electrical interference.
+Avoid mounting the antenna within 2 meters of a wind generator which may cause electrical interference.

-- When an external antenna is connected, you must still raise the device antenna; this action turns the unit on and allows for transmission with the Iridium network, while lowering the device antenna can disable transmission or effectively switch the device off.
+When an external antenna is connected, you must still raise the device antenna; this action turns the unit on and allows for transmission with the Iridium network, while lowering the device antenna can disable transmission or effectively switch the device off.